Delaunay/cartpole/Docs/src/issues.rst

 Cartpole Bugs
 ~~~~~~~~~~~~~

-* Pole Initial push is in effective after a few level restart
+* Pole Initial push is ineffective after a few level restarts, might be related to the PlayerController issue

 UE4ML Bugs